Policies

 Declaration of RBS Double Major

-RBS Students with a minimum cumulative grade-point average of 3.00 may declare a double major within the Rutgers Business School-Newark Undergraduate Program by completing the RBS Request to Double Major form and submitting the completed form to the RBS Newark Undergraduate Program Office, 1 Washington Park, Suite 324 During the Academic Resource Hours.
-Students must submit the RBS Request to Double Major Form prior to earning 90 credits.
+Students must submit the RBS Request to Double Major form prior to earning 90 credits.
 No student will be allowed to double major once they have earned 90 or more credits.
-If a student fails to maintain a 3.0 grade point-average at 90 credits or more, the secondary major will automatically be dropped.
-In addition, during graduation certification, if a student has failed to achieve a 3.0 grade-point average, the secondary major will be withdrawn.
+If a student fails to maintain a cumulative 3.0 GPA, the second major will automatically be dropped.
+In addition, during graduation certification, if a student has failed to achieve a cumulative 3.0 GPA, the second major will be removed.

 Double-Counting Courses